smith7800/haxor/doc/build-msw.md

 cryptographic software written by Eric Young ([eay@cryptsoft.com](mailto:eay@cryptsoft.com)), and UPnP software written by Thomas Bernard.

-See readme-qt.rst for instructions on building StartCOIN-Qt, the graphical user interface.
+See readme-qt.rst for instructions on building haxor-Qt, the graphical user interface.

 WINDOWS BUILD NOTES